UPDATE Post: 05/05/2020

 - They have also been known to leverage unpatched exploitation methods (e.g., Eternal Blue – addressed via Microsoft Security Bulletin MS17-010).

 Much of the technique they use to distribute their ransomware is possible because of the way Active Directory is configured and has historically operated, where end-users and devices have been part of a large trust-based architecture.
-Which means that if you are on the inside you can based upon the arhicecture get access and SSO to resources as long as you have access.
+Which means that if you are on the inside you can based upon the architecture get access and SSO to resources if you have access.